burlachenkok/exploring-python3/python_details.md

   imp.reload(module name)
   ```

-## Encoding during reading files and with statement
+## Encoding During Reading Files and With Statement

 The text file is iterable and the content of the file is returned line by line.
 You can check the used *default* encoding for reading text files:
 ```python